RAS-University/robotic-courses/docs/DS-planning.md

 ## Motivation
 ![Overview](https://www.youtube.com/watch?v=9fQkLQZe3u8&ab_channel=SteveBrunton)

-In **motion control** problems, the robot's objective is to follow a predefined trajectory as accurately as possible — regardless of contact with the environment.
-This is suitable for free-space movements where external forces are negligible or undesirable.
-While the premise of motion control might be basic in nature, it is a fundamental part of any higher-level robot manipulation.

-However, motion control alone is not sufficient when a robot physically interacts with its environment.
-Indeed unregulated contact can cause slippage, loss of contact, damage and excessive force.
-This is where **force control** becomes essential: it ensures that the robot applies and regulates the desired amount of force during contact, making the interaction both safe and effective.
-A force control strategy modifies the robot's joint positions or torques to account for interaction forces at the end-effector.

-This is why, in the past decade, research in robot force control has increased significantly, with applications across medical, industrial and service robotics.
-In industrial robotics, typical tasks that involves robot interaction with an environment such as polishing, cutting, scraping, pick-and-place, welding, etc. can benefit from the use of different methods of force control strategies.
-Another particularly impactful area is physical human-robot interaction, where the robot must respond to human-applied forces and work in synchrony.
-In these scenarios, force control enables safe, adaptive and cooperative behavior in shared tasks.
+In **trajectory planning** problems, the robot’s objective is to generate smooth, stable, and goal-directed motions that can adapt to changes in the environment or task — beyond simply following a fixed path.
+This is where **dynamical systems (DS)** offer a powerful framework: instead of relying on time-parameterized trajectories, DS-based approaches define a continuous vector field that governs the robot’s motion toward a target.

+While the idea of using DS may appear conceptually simple, it provides a flexible and reactive foundation for robot motion generation.
+A key advantage lies in its ability to generalize to different start positions, adapt online to perturbations, and naturally handle convergence, stability, and obstacle avoidance within a unified structure.

+This is why, in recent years, dynamical system-based methods have gained prominence in robotic motion planning and control, particularly in scenarios requiring real-time adaptation.
+In industrial robotics, DS approaches have been successfully applied to tasks such as surface finishing, spraying, and assembly, where motion must adapt to variations in the environment.
+In physical human-robot interaction, DS frameworks also enable robots to generate compliant and predictable motions that respond continuously to human inputs — making shared control and learning from demonstration both efficient and intuitive.